aidos-lab/pytorch-topological/docs/source/nutshell.rst

-Topological Machine Learning in a Nutshell
+Topological machine learning in a nutshell
 ==========================================

 If you are reading this, you are probably wondering about what